shubhamwani96/Shubham_Wani_UIAssignment/src/components/button/README.md

 # Button Component

-Button Component is used to fetch the data from JSON and to call weekly reward point function.
+Button Component is used as a reusable component to use button throughout the app.
+It will take onclick and children as props and return button element.